-Board business is conducted through an established cycle of quarterly meetings held in public (unless exempt under statutory provision) in both Aberdeen and Elgin.
+Board business is conducted through an established cycle of quarterly meetings held online in 2020/21.
 Meeting dates are published in advance.
 Reports follow a corporate style and include: the purpose of the report, information relevant to the matter under consideration, a conclusion and recommendations.
 Minutes of meetings are prepared and are available via the Board's website.